How the School met the Reef

-Sri Lanka is an island.
-Our identity is defined by the splendour of the blue resources surrounding us.
-I developed my passion for the ocean with gratitude to three individuals.
-Senior lecturer Ravinandana Gamachchige, journalist and conservationist Sudarsha De Silva and marine biologist Nishan Perera.
-They were the mentors who guided me on my path to learning more about these rainforests of the ocean.
+Sri Lanka is an island, and our identity is defined by the splendor of the blue resources surrounding us.
+I developed my passion for the ocean thanks to three individuals; senior lecturer Ravinandana Gamachchige, journalist and conservationist Sudarsha De Silva and marine biologist Nishan Perera.
+They were the mentors who guided me on my path to learn more about these rainforests of the ocean.

-I took my first breath of air through a SCUBA tank in 2016.
+I took my first breath of air through a scuba tank in 2016.
 It was an exhilarating feeling to see life underwater in a small patchy reef in Mirissa, Sri Lanka.
 The experience made me more curious to become involved in coral reef conservation.
-Afterwards, I worked as an intern at the Blue Resources Trust marine consultancy .
-I was mentored by Nishan Perera and Akshay Tanna from 2016-2019.
-I learnt underwater surveying for reef health and fish abundance through this experience.
+Later on, I had the unique opportunity to work as an intern at the Blue Resources Trust marine consultancy under the mentorship of Nishan Perera and Akshay Tanna.
+I managed to learn the ways of underwater surveying for reef health and fish abundance.

 These surveys took place on the Kayankerni coral cove off the east coast of Sri Lanka.
 There, I saw this resilient reef that had acres of Porites domes which were around 500 years old.
 Small bush-like Acropora and Pocilopora along with cabbage-like Montipora were arranged parallel to the shoreline.
-After that experience, I became curious to understand the reef’s biodiversity and the ecosystem services it provides to local communities and the environment.
-Thereafter, I also received guidance to create the first high-resolution coral reef map of Sri Lanka at the species level.
-This was a significant milestone in my journey with the ocean,.
-This map was later used to declare the Kayankerni coral cove a Marine National Park.
+After this experience, I became curious to understand the reef’s biodiversity and the ecosystem services it provides to local communities and the environment.
+Following the internship, I also received guidance to create the first high-resolution coral reef map of Sri Lanka at the species level.
+This was a significant milestone in my journey with the ocean, as this map was later used to declare the Kayankerni coral cove a Marine National Park.

 While the reef is resilient, it also faces many threats from human activity.
 As an age-old tradition, communities have mined the corals to produce quicklime for construction purposes.
 This causes sedimentation, which is a growing threat as nutrients from rivers are washed into the ocean, causing algal blooms.
-Other threats to the reef include harmful fishing activities such as dynamite fishing, ghost nets and damage from the anchorage.
-It has always been my passion to bring the reef back to health by raising community awareness and encouraging active coral rehabilitation.
+Other threats to the reef include harmful fishing activities such as dynamite fishing, the use of ghost nets and damage from anchorage.
+It has always been my passion to bring the reef back to health by raising awareness amongst communities and encouraging active coral rehabilitation.

 A picture containing outdoor, person, ground, person